 Policy Key Principles & Objectives Capital Budget & Financing Policy: To establish a framework for capital budgeting and financing.
 Provides details on financing strategies to ensure capital budgets are monitored with a consistent approach and financed in a manner that places a priority on maintaining long-term financial sustainability.
 Other Key Financial Principles for Consideration Other effective financial principles that have been employed in current and previous budget cycles for more than 15 years include: View tax levy requirements on a long term basis (four year average) rather than focusing solely on a short-term annual basis.
 Council should avoid taking on services/programs where there is pressure to "fill in" for services/programs that have been reduced or discontinued by other levels of government.
 Use one-time money for one-time costs.
 Alternate sources of revenue should be considered to cover only those expenses that are linked to them.
 If the revenue disappears, so does the expense.
 When approving new initiatives, consider the total cost of the project, cash flow, operating costs after the initial completion of capital requirements, and the benefits to the community.
 Avoid taking on more/new services without reviewing business cases and considering long term exit strategies.
 The City of London should determine its own capital priorities.
 New infrastructure programs introduced by the federal and/or provincial governments should be assessed relative to the capital needs and priorities of the City and ability to fund these initiatives.
-Ensure Reserves and Reserve Funds are kept at an adequate level to ensure the City: has sufficient cash to pay the bills (working capital); can replace and rehabilitate capital infrastructure as required; has a buffer for significant unanticipated expenditures or loss of revenues beyond the control of the City; maintains its Aaa credit rating which reduces the cost to borrow; has a source to invest in economic stimulus initiatives.
+Ensure Reserves and Reserve Funds are kept at an adequate level to ensure the City: has a buffer for significant unanticipated expenditures or loss of revenues beyond the control of the City; maintains its Aaa credit rating which reduces the cost to borrow; has a source to invest in economic stimulus initiatives.
+Strategic use of reserves/reserve funds to phase in expenditure impacts over a four-year budget, if necessary, should be removed, at minimum, by the last year of the Multi-Year-Budget period.